igor-kupczynski/help-me-share/README.md

     );
     </script>

-The function `help_me_share.code.init` does the job of creating buttons.
-It needs two arguments:
+The function `help_me_share.code.init` creates the buttons.
+It needs two
+arguments:

 -   Id of the container,